rustacean-station/rustacean-station.org/_episodes/interviews/2022-11-20-khashayar-fereidani.md

 ---
-title: "kanal with Khashayar Fereidani"
+title: "Kanal with Khashayar Fereidani"
-date: 2022-11-20T16:55:00Z
+date: 2022-11-20T18:45:00Z
 file: https://audio.rustacean-station.org/file/rustacean-station/2022-11-18-khashayar-fereidani.mp3
 duration: "21:42"
 length: "20844878"
 #reddit: (leave blank on initial publish, amend with link and uncomment this line after Reddit thread has been posted)
 ---
-Allen Wyma talks with [Khashayar Fereidani](https://fereidani.com/), creator of [kanal](https://github.com/fereidani/kanal), a sync and async channel library boasting the fastest implementation of channels in Rust.
+Allen Wyma talks with [Khashayar Fereidani](https://fereidani.com/), creator of [Kanal](https://github.com/fereidani/kanal), a sync and async channel library boasting the fastest implementation of channels in Rust.

 ## Contributing to Rustacean Station